Cover Image

 • Full geometry set up by String Theory Garage

-• Original Pirelli Corsa AR tyres (an excellent warm weather high performance tyre) replaced by Michelin Pilot Sport 4S tyres (superb all-round performance.)
+• OEM Pirelli Corsa AR tyres fitted 2024.
+Michelin Pilot Sport 4S tyres stored for winter use.

 Section Image